 What are you doing about interruptions?

-If you look at each project that requires completing you can sometimes look at the whole task as something that is mammoth.?
-The important thing here to avoid overwhelm and anxiety, so I suggest to break it all down into small and manageable chunks with a plan of action for each chunk.?
+If you look at each project that requires completing you can sometimes look at the whole task as something that is mammoth.
+The important thing here to avoid overwhelm and anxiety, so I suggest breaking it all down into small and manageable chunks with a plan of action for each chunk.
 Look at time slots for a start and finish of each chunk and plan in advance which resources you need to have to hand for each chunk in order to complete it so you can work in the flow.